-Please: no hand-held or lectern mics.
+Please: No lectern mics and preferably no hand held mics.
 An audio technician should be available prior to the presentation to ensure all is in working order.

-Some light, water, a table and a raised bar stool… That’s it really.
+Some light, water, a table and a stool… That’s it really.

 We’ve had the fortune of working with many event producers over the past 10 years… We’ve also produced a few large events ourselves.
 If you have any questions about anything on this page, or would like to explore opportunities to enhance participant experience (across every touchpoint), or how we can ensure the event serves the overall strategy and meaningful progress – let’s chat.
 It may be that we can spark new thinking, connect you with some incredible people, or contribute to something even greater.